jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-experience.rst

        reproducibility.

-5. **Push the newly-built Docker image to the cloud.** You can either push this to Docker Hub, or to the gcloud docker repository.
+5. **Push the newly-built Docker image to the cloud.** You can either push this to Docker Hub or to the gcloud docker repository.
 Here we'll demonstrate pushing to the gcloud repository:

    .. code-block:: bash